ScamPy -- A sub-halo clustering & abundance matching based Python interface for painting galaxies on the dark matter halo/sub-halo hierarchy: Introduction

 \section{Introduction}

 Cosmological N-body simulations are a fundamental tool for assessing the non-linear evolution of the large scale structure (LSS).
-With the increasing power of computational facilities, cosmological N-body simulations have grown in size and resolution, allowing to study extensively the formation and evolution of dark matter (DM) haloes.
+With the increasing power of computational facilities, cosmological N-body simulations have grown in size and resolution, allowing to study extensively the formation and evolution of dark matter (DM) haloes \citep{springel2005,Boylan-Kolchin2009,Klypin2011,angulo2012,klypin2016}.
 Our confidence on the reliability of these simulations stands on the argument that the evolution of the non-collisional matter component only depends on the effect of gravity and on the initial conditions.
 While for the first, we can rely on a solid theoretical background, with analytical solutions for both the classical gravitation theory and for a wide range of its modifications, for the latter, we have measurements at high accuracy \citep{Planck2018} of the primordial power spectrum of density fluctuations.

 The formation and evolution of the luminous component (i.e. galaxies and intergalactic baryonic matter) are far from being understood at the same level as the dark matter.
 Several possible approaches have been attempted so far to asses this modeling issue, which can be divided into two main categories.
-On one side, \textit{ab initio} models, such as N-body simulations with a full hydrodynamical treatment and semi-analytical models, that should incorporate all the relevant astrophysical processes, are capable of tracing back the evolution in time of galaxies within their DM host haloes.
-On the other side, \textit{empirical} (or \textit{phenomenological}) models are designed to reproduce observable properties of a target (observed) population of objects at a given moment of their evolution \citep{moster2018,behroozi2019,zhu2020}.
+On one side, \textit{ab initio} models, such as N-body simulations with a full hydrodynamical treatment and semi-analytical models, that should incorporate all the relevant astrophysical processes, are capable of tracing back the evolution in time of galaxies within their DM host haloes \citep[see][for reviews]{sommerville-dave2015,naab-ostriker2017}.

+On the other side, \textit{empirical} (or \textit{phenomenological}) models are designed to reproduce observable properties of a target (observed) population of objects at a given moment of their evolution \citep[see, e.g., ][ for a review]{Wechsler2018}.
 This latter class of methods is typically cheaper in terms of computational power and time required for running.
+The development of an approach to model the luminous component without prior assumptions on the baryon physics have emerged from the advent of large galaxy surveys \citep{York2000,colles2001,Lilly2007,driver2011,Grogin2011,mccracken2012}.